The Shirley Association has been a member of the Guild of One-Name Studies since 1988

 This lineage was constructed by the Shirley Association using Scottish census, IGI births and marriages, newspaper items

-This Scottish family originated in Hanley Staffordshire
+This Scottish family originated in Stoke on Trent Staffordshire

 Story of the Clyde Pottery, Greenock Renfrewshire Scotland